Dr. Khattab has 30 years of experience as a teacher, researcher, and consultant in construction management and higher education.

-Andrew Gilliland is an experienced Training Coordinator with a demonstrated history of working in the construction industry.
+Andrew Gilliland is an experienced Training Director with a demonstrated history of working in the construction industry.
 Andrew is skilled in nonprofit organizations, negotiation, budgeting, HVAC, and value engineering.
 He has a Bachelor’s degree focused in education from NLC.

-Beto Herrera is a commercial and residential plumber with over 9 years of hands-on experience.
+Beto is a commercial and residential plumber with over 9 years of hands-on experience.
 He has been a member of UA Local 58 since 2008.
 He achieved his plumbing journeyman licensure in 2011.
 His noteworthy projects include power utility infrastructure for Vestas, new construction and expansion for multiple healthcare facilities of Parkview Medical Center, and original construction of Black Hills Power Plant serving all of Pueblo County.

 Since completing his apprenticeship in 2002 Dan steadily made his way up the ladder, from job steward to foreman, from general foreman to superintendent.
 His greatest accomplishment is his family and second is his union family.
 Dan served as Vice President of Local 192 for four years, selected by his peers to attend the UA National Convention as a delegate, as well as attending two UA Instructor training programs, receiving his EPRI Certified Rigging Instructor certificate as well as NCCCO Signal Person Instructor card.
 He is currently the Training Director at Plumbers and Pipefitters Local 192 in Cheyenne Wyoming.

-A Master Plumber since 2016, Johnnie Norris has 19+ years of experience plumbing in commercial and residential construction.
+A Master Plumber since 2016, Johnnie has 19+ years of experience plumbing in commercial and residential construction.
 His noteworthy projects include expansion construction projects at Denver International Airport, a major addition at the Colorado Convention Center, and original construction of The Pepsi Center, The Children’s Hospital, Empower Field at Mile High (Broncos Stadium), and Colorado Ocean Journey.

-Johnnie Norris is a UA-Certified Training Coordinator, an ASSE Water Quality Certified Instructor, a Medical Gas Systems Certified Instructor.
+Johnnie is a UA-Certified Training Coordinator, an ASSE Water Quality Certified Instructor, a Medical Gas Systems Certified Instructor.
 He also maintains current ASSE Backflow and OSHA 30 certifications.
 He has 18 years as a trainer in both classroom and field settings, enhancing the skills of apprentices and journeyman plumbers in compliance to UA standards.
-As a Denver Plumbers JATC Training Coordinator for 4 years, Johnnie manages the efforts of 24 instructors in delivering 36+ training courses to over 125 Denver area apprentices each year to assure their future success as journeymen plumbers.
+As a Denver Plumbers JATC Training Director for 4 years, Johnnie manages the efforts of 24 instructors in delivering 36+ training courses to over 125 Denver area apprentices each year to assure their future success as journeymen plumbers.

-Eric Ortega has 21 years in the pipefitting trade, with major new construction projects for Amgen Pharmaceuticals, Hewlett-Packard, Coors Brewery, The Children’s Hospital, and Lockheed Martin.
+Eric has 21 years in the pipefitting trade, with major new construction projects for Amgen Pharmaceuticals, Hewlett-Packard, Coors Brewery, The Children’s Hospital, and Lockheed Martin.

 Since completing his apprenticeship in 2003, Eric has helped members of Local 208 to learn new methods and technology.
 He was elected by the UA Local 208 membership to serve on the Examining Board, Executive Board, and as a National Convention Delegate.
 He has 16 years as a trainer of apprentices, teaching orbital welding, safety, and rigging among other topics.
 He became Assistant Training Coordinator in 2016 and Training Coordinator in 2019, overseeing up to 56 instructors in quality delivery of training for 220+ apprentice pipefitters and hundreds of journeymen pipefitters each year.